armory/docs/content/en/cd-as-a-service/concepts/deployment/traffic-management/_index.md

 ---
 title: Traffic Management Using a Service Mesh
-linktitle: Traffic Management
+linkTitle: Traffic Management
+no_list: true
 description: >
-  Learn about service mesh traffic management for your canary strategy.
+  Learn about service mesh traffic management for your Armory Continuous Deployment-as-a-Service canary deployments.
+aliases:
+  - /cd-as-a-service/concepts/deployment/traffic-mgmt/
 ---

 ## Service Meshes and the Service Mesh Interface (SMI)